A Nine Week Insight Meditation Course

 - What is meditation?
 Why bother?
 How to do it?

-- How meditation fits into the greater context of the Buddhist path (and your life)
+- How meditation fits into the greater context of life

-- The three most common things that we mistakenly believe awareness is
+- The three most common things that people mistakenly believe awareness is

 - How awareness is less a metaphysical idea or effortful practice, and more a tangible, simple & visceral experience